nndhanasekaran/splunkforwarder/README.md

 It will create splunk user, then it will install splunk universal forwarder from rpm (not from yum). <br>
 Default it will install in /home/splunk location, used --prefix=/home/splunk as install_options. <br>
 Then creates sym link from /opt/splunkforwarder to /home/splunk/splunkforwarder. <br>
-Change the default password after installing package first time.
+Change the default password after installing package first time. <br>
-Make sure splunk_bindip parameter in splunk-launch.conf present.
+Make sure splunk_bindip parameter in splunk-launch.conf present. <br>
-Create init.d script from template.
+Create init.d script from template. <br>
-Last it will make sure splunk service is up and running always.
+Last it will make sure splunk service is up and running always. <br>

 ## Setup

 ### What splunk affects

-/home/splunk
+/home/splunk <br>
-/opt/splunkforwarder/*
+/opt/splunkforwarder/* <br>
-/etc/init.d/splunk
+/etc/init.d/splunk <br>

 ### Setup Requirements **OPTIONAL**

-splunkforwarder rpm location
+splunkforwarder rpm file and its location

 ### Beginning with splunk